Invasion of Quebec (1775): Battle and siege of Quebec

 Congress, even before it learned of the defeat at Quebec, had authorized as many as 6,500 additional troops for service there.
 Throughout the winter, troops trickled into Montreal and the camp outside Quebec City.
 By the end of March, the besieging army had grown to almost 3,000, although almost one quarter of these were unfit for service, mainly due to smallpox.
 An American veteran of the invasion, John Joseph Henry, later recalled that American troops inoculated themselves against smallpox during the campaign "by laceration under the finger nails by means of pins or needles."
-This practice continued ever after military officials attempted to prohibit it, as it was reducing the invasion force's combat efficiency.
+This practice continued even after military officials attempted to prohibit it, as it was reducing the invasion force's combat efficiency.
 Furthermore, James Livingston and Moses Hazen, commanding the 500 Canadians in the army, were pessimistic about the loyalty of their men and the cooperation of the population due to persistent Loyalist propaganda.

 Congress was conflicted about requests that Arnold made for a more experienced general officer to lead the siege effort.
 They first chose Charles Lee, a major general with experience in the British Army, to lead the troops in Quebec in January.
 One week later, they retracted the step, and instead sent Lee into the southern states to direct efforts against an anticipated British attack there.
 (The British attempt was thwarted in the June 1776 Battle of Sullivan's Island.)
 They finally settled in March 1776 on Major General John Thomas, who had served in the army besieging Boston.